rocket-pool/RPIPs/RPIPs/RPIP-72.md

 The capital distribution function `notify_final_balance` is callable exclusively by the node operator within a window of time, to support arbitrage opportunities.
 After this period, it becomes permissionless to support rETH capital consolidation.

+The challenge design allows distribution to be held up without a proof.
+This prioritizes protecting rETH funds, even in the failure case where there is a bug in the proof generation.
+Instead, the proof is used to unlock distribution after a challenge; this causes a delay in such a failure case, but no loss of funds.

 There is also a correction to avoid using `minipool` namespaced variables.

 Note: this is being added as an item the team "identifies that impact their ability to deliver this upgrade", per RPIP-49